 I just love that we have a group of kids and adults of all ages and backgrounds who can get out and just enjoy being outside together.
 I only wish we could do it more often!

-6. Sarah has amassed a miniature collection of Beanie Baby bears from various yard sales and whatnot.
+6. Ashar has amassed a miniature collection of Beanie Baby bears from various yard sales and whatnot.
 She loves to build “houses” for her stuffed animals, so she repurposed some of our old shoe boxes for a collection of them recently.

 The best part is that she decorated each house to match that bear’s theme.
-The bear covered in German flags – named Deutschland, which Sarah now knows how to pronounce – has German flags, German castles and German food on its walls.
+The bear covered in German flags – named Deutschland, which Ashar now knows how to pronounce – has German flags, German castles and German food on its walls.
 The one named Lucky, an Irish bear, has Irish castles and so on.